wootfish/eli.sohl.com/drafts/obsidian.md

 figure with thousands of shapes (and thus thousands of free variables), renders might take at least a few seconds.

-There are some tricks you can use to improve performance.
+Here are some tricks you can use to improve performance:

-* If you're rendering the same arrangement of shapes with different styles (eg for an animation), you can use a cache to speed things up; see `Canvas.render()`'s docstring for details.
+* If you're rendering the same arrangement of shapes with different styles (e.g. for an animation), you can use a cache to speed things up; see `Canvas.render()`'s docstring for details.